LISTEN TO THIS ARTICLE:

-Gender Dysphoria is the emotional stress and struggles that people suffer when there is a conflict between their genetically determined gender and the gender they strongly identify with.
+Gender Dysphoria is the emotional stress and struggles that people suffer when there is a conflict between their genetically determined gender and their gender identity.

 What is Gender Dysphoria?